 The Academy now has over 100 dues paying members.
 An unusually close-knit group, its members regularly exchange practice tips by listserve, and refer clients to one another.
 Qualifications include (1) good character and professional reputation, (2) outstanding appellate ability, and (3) a continuing commitment to quality appellate practice.
 The applicant must have a minimum of ten years of practice, having served as lead counsel in no fewer than 25 appeals and having argued at least 15 appeals or writs.
 Northern and Southern California membership committees rigorously review the applicants' briefs in three appeals (together with their opponents' briefs and the decision or decisions), and obtain recommendations from former opponents as well as co-counsel and judges.
 The committees' recommendations are presented to the full membership at one of the Academy's three annual meetings.

-Robert Olson of Greines, Martin, Stein & Richland in Los Angeles is the current President.
-First Vice-President is Steven L. Mayer of Arnold & Porter in San Francisco, Second Vice- President is Kathryn E. Karcher of Karcher Harmes in San Diego, and Secretary-Treasurer is Jon B. Eisenberg of Horvitz & Levy in Oakland, and Secretary-Treasurer is Margaret M. Grignon of Reed Smith in Los Angeles, and Secretary-Treasurer is Susan Brandt-Hawley of Brandt-Hawley Law Group in Glen Ellen.
+Steven L. Mayer of Arnold & Porter in San Francisco is the current President.
+First Vice-President is Kathryn E. Karcher of Karcher Harmes in San Diego, Second Vice- President is Jon B. Eisenberg of Horvitz & Levy in Oakland, and Secretary-Treasurer is Margaret M. Grignon of Reed Smith in Los Angeles, and Secretary-Treasurer is Susan Brandt-Hawley of Brandt-Hawley Law Group in Glen Ellen.
 Other Sacramentans who are active in the Academy include Charles Bonneau, Jay- Allen Eisen (former Academy President), Charity Kenyon (former Academy President) and Marian Johnston.

 Academy members are active in the State Bar Appellate Courts Committee and in the American Academy of Appellate Lawyers, but the CAAL remains the premier Appellate Lawyers Eating and Drinking Association.
 For working beyond the courthouse on issues of concern to appellate practitioners and meeting interesting and committed colleagues and judicial officers in congenial settings, it cannot be beat.